Najiba Laima Kasraee

-Najiba Laima Kasraee is a journalist, media consultant, and founder of the first languages training for the BBC Academy.
-She is well known for her work in BBC World Service as a journalist and as building training resources for journalists in the language they report in.
+Najiba Laima Kasraee is CEO of Laima International Training, a journalist, media consultant, founder and former Director of Academy for RFE/RL.
+She is known for her work with the BBC World Service as a journalist and as founder of the first languages training for the BBC Academy.
+Her work focussed on building training resources for journalists in the language they report in.
 She has founded BBC Academy International Languages websites and news style guides in more than 42 vernacular languages.

 She is also known for presenting for BBC Afghan service, in radio programmes Your Voice (2001-2007) and The Weekly Debate (2001-2007), and on TV in Path of Thoughts (2014-2019).
 She has created and presented Pashto children's stories, including the BBC series Lallo Lallo, which ran for 95 episodes.

 Her interview with Prime Minister Tony Blair in 2001 won a Sony Radio Award, and was described by the Guardian as having "a far-reaching effect on Blair's mindset."

 Najiba is fluent in Pashto, Persian, Russian and English and can speak Hindi and Urdu.

 Early years and Education

 When Najiba was an 11-year-old child when her father was the Afghan Health minister, Dr Zeary.
 They were invited by Afghan President Hafizullah Amin, along with many other cabinet ministers, to a housewarming party of his new home, the Taj Beg Palace.
 On this night, on 27 December 1979, Soviet Union invaded Afghanistan.
-The palace was attacked in Operation Storm-33, and a number of Afghan's were killed, including President Amin, and his two sons.
+The palace was attacked in Operation Storm-333, and a number of Afghan's were killed, including President Amin, and his two sons.
 The youngest son was 11-years old and died from shrapnel wounds.
 Najiba and her family survived the attack, although they were incarcerated in prison for some time directly after the attack.

 As a young adult Najiba moved from Kabul to Moscow in the Soviet Union, where she gained a master's degree in journalism from Moscow State University, and graduated in 1990.

 In 1991 she moved to London UK with her husband and started work at the BBC Pashto Service in London, UK.

 Journalism

 Najiba Laima Kasraee worked at the BBC World Service in London from 1992 - 2007.
 In that time she presented a monthly television news programme for BBC Pashto for over 60 episodes, that ran from 2014-2019.
 She produced and presented news current affairs programmes in Persian, Pashto, English and Russian.
 In Najiba's position of Editor for current affairs, she managed the news coverage of the first Afghan election for the BBC, producing 18 hours of news output.
 She presented current affairs programmes on key moments in history such as 9/11 and the death of Princess Diana for BBC World Service.
 She presented and produced special features on women’s mental health, children and youth entertainment programmes.